arvidn/libtorrent/trunk/docs/manual.rst

 the ``session_status`` object.

-``all_time_upload`` and ``all_time_download`` are accumulated upload and download byte counters.
+``all_time_upload`` and ``all_time_download`` are accumulated upload and download payload byte counters.
 They are saved in and restored from resume data to keep totals across sessions.

 ``active_time`` and ``seeding_time`` are second counters.
 They keep track of the